jsuarezruiz/maui-april-scorecard-day/README.md

 ![Windows](images/cookpedia1.png)

+The AI successfully generated the pages, view models, styles, and other essential components.
+While the navigation and overall structure of each page are consistently designed, there is still room for refinement in the finer details to achieve greater alignment with the intended design.

-This repository only contains the demo used for debugging, memory profiling, or using tools like remote connection, etc. It does not include any of the reports.
+This repository only contains the demo code used for debugging, memory profiling, or using tools like remote connection, etc. It does not include any of the reports.